obedsimsamrc/zenobe_coding_interview/README.md

-Zenobe Interview Problem Readme
+# Zenobe Interview Problem Readme

-Optimisation Execution
+## Optimisation Execution

 To execute the optimization, follow these steps:

-Run the run.py file.
+1. Run the `run.py` file.

-Streamlit HH Timeseries Visualization
+## Streamlit HH Timeseries Visualization

 To view the Streamlit HH (Half-Hourly) timeseries, perform the following:

-Open the terminal.
+1. Open the terminal.
-Type the following command:
+2. Type the following command:
-arduino
-Copy code
   $ streamlit run streamlit_app.py